 By Jerry Mooney

-It had been planned for months, Lila and I were going to travel to John Day, Oregon and take in Pandy Fest which would culminate in the watching of the solar eclipse, 2017 in the sweet spot of the totality.
+It had been planned for months, Lila (my girlfriend) and I were going to travel to John Day, Oregon and take in Pandy Fest which would culminate in the watching of the solar eclipse, 2017 in the sweet spot of the totality.
 We bought our tickets, I ordered eclipse glasses, there was nothing left to do, but wait for the event.

 Always Be Prepared

 Ordering the tickets far in advance as well as the eclipse glasses gave me a sense that we were well prepared.
 However, nothing could have prepared us for what unfolded.
 Like good little preppers, we had lots of food, water and an extra gas can.
 We fueled up for the trip, called gas stations along the way to see if we would run into shuttered fuel stops.
 Everything was a go.
 We were both filled with the sense that good preparations cosmically eschew trouble.

 When we hit the road we were emotionally and logistically ready for bumper to bumper traffic and long periods of impromptu parking lots.
 We gave ourselves all day to travel a distance that would normally take three hours.
 As long as we got to Pandy Fest in time to set up our tent and get some sleep, we would be content.
 Surprisingly, we experienced zero traffic despite the news broadcasts warning of apocalyptic levels of mayhem and chaos.
 We arrived mid afternoon with a shrug and a sense that, Hey, that was easy.

 Star Gazing With Ginger Marionberry Cocktails